-- The HSB Contingency Reserve Policy 210 outlines the calculation methodology that Aon uses annually to produce three levels of statistical confidence intervals for reporting to the SFHSS Chief Financial Officer (CFO). - Per Policy 210, Aon's calculations are performed at the 95th, 97th, and 99th percentile confidence intervals (where the 95th is statistically significant on its own, with the two other methods producing higher, more conservative amounts). - This three-calculation methodology was adopted within Policy 210 in 2013. - Since, practice for SFHSS has been to set contingency reserves at 99th percentile confidence interval levels-or the highest of the three calculated amounts per methodology outlined in HSB Contingency Reserve Policy 210.
+- The HSB Contingency Reserve Policy 210 outlines the calculation methodology that Aon uses annually to produce three levels of statistical confidence intervals for reporting to the SFHSS Chief Financial Officer (CFO). - Per Policy 210, Aon's calculations are performed at the 95th, 97th, and 99th percentile confidence intervals (where the 95th is statistically significant on its own, with the two other methods producing higher, more conservative amounts). - Historically, HSB-approved contingency reserves have been set at the 99th percentile confidence interval-or the highest of the three calculated amounts per methodology outlined in HSB Contingency Reserve Policy 210.